asuh/sage-starter/README.md

 ## Documentation

-Sage Starter documentation is available at [https://roots.io/sage/docs/](https://roots.io/sage/docs/).
+Sage documentation is available at [https://roots.io/docs/sage/8.x/installation/](https://roots.io/docs/sage/8.x/installation/).
+These instructions aren't consistent with Sage Starter but provide a basis for installation and running Gulp.

 ## Contributing